akashu4295/MeMPhyS/README.md

 # Meshless Method Navier-Stokes Solver (C Code)

 This repository contains a C-based implementation of a **Meshless Method** for solving the Navier-Stokes equations.
-The solver utilizes a radial basis function (RBF) based meshless approach with optional GPU or multicore CPU acceleration using OpenACC.
+The solver utilizes a radial basis function (RBF) based meshless approach with optional multicore CPU acceleration using OpenACC.

 ---

 ### Quick Notes on status of the code

-### IN-WORK
+### IN-WORK/ TODO
+1. Implementing various boundary conditions
+2. Extending OpenACC pragmas to implement GPU acceleration.
-1. A multigrid (multi-level) accelerated Navier Stokes solver to achieve steady state using TIMPLE a meshless framework
+3. A multigrid (multi-level) accelerated Navier Stokes solver to achieve steady state using TIMPLE in meshless framework
-2. A compressible flow solver
+4. A compressible flow solver

 ### Current Status:
 1. The meshless (first and second derivative matrices) Dx, Dy, Dz, and Laplacian matrices for a Gmsh ASCII (version 2) .msh file implemented.